 ML and AI technologies are also being applied to monitoring and predicting epidemic outbreaks around the world, based on data collected from satellites, historical information on the web, real-time social media updates, and other sources.
+The opioid epidemic is a direct example of AI technology being utalized today.
 Support vector machines and artificial neural networks have been used, for example, to predict malaria outbreaks, taking into account data such as temperature, average monthly rainfall, total number of positive cases, and other data points.

 Predicting outbreak severity is particularly pressing in third-world countries, which often lack medical infrastructure, educational avenues, and access to treatments.
 ProMED-mail is an internet-based reporting program for monitoring emerging diseases and providing outbreak reports in real-time: